• Free shipping on all orders

 Like humans, dogs require certain antioxidants for proper bodily function and overall health.
 BHA or BHT are good at slowing the oxidation process in dog food and keeping them fresh for longer.
 While less effective, ascorbic acid and tocopherols may present a healthier option.

 According to PetMD, BHA is a carcinogen and reproductive toxicant and is included in California’s Office of Environmental Health Hazard Assessment list.
-The National Institute of Health claims that “dietary exposure to BHA caused benign and malignant tumors of the forestomach (papilloma in squamous-cell carcinoma) in rats of both sexes and in male mice and hamsters.
+The National Institute of Health claims that “dietary exposure to BHA caused benign and malignant tumors of the forestomach (papilloma in squamous-cell carcinoma) in rats of both sexes and male mice and hamsters.

 While BHT is widely used in the United States, it is no longer used as a preservative in human food in Japan, Australia, Sweden, and Romania.
 BHT is known to cause liver and kidney damage in rats.